Honda CRF series: CRF Rally

 The CRF 250 Rally and 300 Rally are the more road oriented versions of the CRF 250L and 300L.
 The top differentiators are the larger fuel tanks, more fairing and different headlights.
-300 Rally tank is 5 litre larger (12.8L vs 7.8L) and it has an LED headlight integrated in a sizeable windshield, versus the classic halogen bulb on 300L and no windshield.
+The tank of the 300 Rally is 5 litres larger (12.8l vs 7.8l) and its fairing bears an LED headlight and a sizeable windshield, versus a classic halogen bulb and no windshield on the 300L.